 This is a very “deep” book filled with truths.
-The way to study Job, is to do it section by section with the statements and responses as I am posting.
+The way to study Job, is to do it section by section with the statements and responses.
 How anyone could say that this book is tedious with its profound truths and majestic descriptions of God and his ways is baffling to me.

 This man also said that even the scholars were confused!
 That is because they are not converted and cannot understand spiritual things.